Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Methodology

 \section{Methodology}

-In this section, we formally define the Steklov eigenvalue problem and analyze the specific challenges introduced by the non-selfadjoint nature of the operator.
-We then introduce our proposed subspace learning framework and the corresponding loss function.
-Following the prediction of the eigensubspace, we detail the Rayleigh-Ritz procedure used to recover the eigenvalues and eigenfunctions.
+In this section, we implement DEN for the parametric Steklov eigenvalue problem and analyze the specific challenges introduced by the non-self-adjoint nature of the operator.
+The network structure and the corresponding loss function are specified.
+Following the prediction of the eigenspace, the Rayleigh-Ritz procedure is employed to recover the eigenvalues and eigenfunctions.
 Finally, the data generation process is described.